Poh Yuan Nie: Criminal conduct

-Between 19 and 24 October 2016, Poh Yuan Nie and three of the teachers - Poh's niece Fiona Poh, Poh's former girlfriend Tan Jia Yan and a Chinese national Feng Riwen (冯日文 Féng Rìwén) - conspired to help six Chinese students to cheat in their O-level examinations.
+Between 19 and 24 October 2016, Poh Yuan Nie and three of the teachers – Fiona Poh, Tan, and Chinese national Feng Riwen – conspired to help six Chinese students to cheat in their O-level examinations.

 Prior to this scheme, a Chinese national Dong Xin approached Zeus Education Centre, asking Poh to provide tuition for six students from China and help them to pass the O-levels and enter local polytechnics.
 Dong had paid Poh a deposit of S$8,000 and an admission fee of S$1,000 per student, but the catch was, if the students failed, the money was to be fully refunded.
 After signing the contracts, Poh thus hatched a plan to help the six students cheat in their O-levels, and she oversaw the whole operation, in which Fiona, Feng and Tan were roped to help her carry out the plan, which was set to take place from 19 to 24 October.
 Additionally, Tan was reportedly paid S$3,000 every month, on top of $1,000 per student for providing them with lodgings.

 A few hours before each examination, under Poh's directions, Tan, Fiona Poh and Feng provided the six Chinese students wearable Bluetooth devices, which were attached onto their bodies, and the students also put on a skin-coloured in-ear earphone before going into the exam centres, where they would take the paper as private candidates.
 The devices were also connected to the mobile phones that were concealed under the clothing of each student, who were told to wear thick clothes to better hide the phones.